michaelg29/mat-conv-fpga/sw/model/README.md

 ### src - Common source files defining common functions

-### `00-appl`: The Golden Model
+### `00-appl`: The golden model

-This model is considered the "Golden Model" as it is implemented completely through software.
+This model is considered the "Golden Model" as it is implemented completely through software instructions.
 There are no simulated delays, and is used as a reference for the rest of the models.
+This model processes the data by loading in the entire matrix via the command payload then convolving it with the loaded kernel.

+### `01-task`: The task-level model

 ## Running instructions